durosyan/journal-processing/README.md

 # journal-processing

-some simple scripts for working with markdown files uses jinja2 templating to create a journal entry.
+Some simple scripts for working with markdown journal files.

----

-Usage:
+## Setup

 ```
 python3 -m venv .